 Routing nodes earn yield by charging fees for every payment they route.
 Routing payments efficiently enough to become profitable is a difficult job.
 It involves a plethora of variables, research, and active node management.

-In order to be able to receive payments in the lightning network, you’re going to need inbound liquidity.
+To be able to receive payments in the lightning network, you’re going to need inbound liquidity.
 This requirement created a market for renting liquidity.
 In this case, the yield comes from the interest rate charged on top of the rented liquidity.
-This is a more passive activity than running a routing node, but the yield doesn’t come for free: nodes that rent liquidity have to be reliable.
+This is a more passive activity than running a routing node, but the yield doesn’t come for free: nodes that rent liquidity must be reliable.